lazybuffer/dns-enumeration/README.md

 # dns-enumeration
-discover a dns records from any doamin
+discover any dns records from any doamins
 To run this:
 - `pip3 install -r requirements.txt`
 - To discover any domain records 'example.com'